schets/multiqueue/Readme.md

 A helpful mental model may be to think about this as if each stream was really just an mpmc queue that was getting pushed to, and the MultiQueue structure just assembled a bunch together behind the scenes.

-An diagram tha represents a general use case of the queue where each consumer has unique access to a stream is below - the # stand in for producers and @ stands in for the consumer of each stream, each with a label.
+An diagram that represents a general use case of the queue where each consumer has unique access to a stream is below - the # stand in for producers and @ stands in for the consumer of each stream, each with a label.
 The lines are meant to show the data flow through the queue.